 Tue, May 8, 2018 07:09 AM

-Greenbrier Rail Services is established as a leader in the parts industry, but many are unaware of the newly added railcar impact testing operation.
-The system was developed by Greenbrier Rail Services’ American Hydraulics facility when engineers determined the need to test our own cushioning units.
+Greenbrier Rail Services is established as a leader in the parts industry, but many are unaware of the railcar impact testing operation.
+The system was developed by Greenbrier Rail Services’ Red Oak facility when engineers determined the need to test our own cushioning units.
 It took a year to perfect the process internally, and today, we have a fully-functioning railcar impact testing center open to the public.